How to Talk About Placing a Child for Adoption [In 5 Steps]

 Telling Others About Your Adoption Plan

 After finding out that you’re pregnant and deciding that you’re going to choose adoption for your baby, telling your family about adoption may be another scary step for you.
-Once you’ve chosen adoption for your child, you’ll eventually have to decide which family members, friends and other people in your life that you are going to tell about your adoption plan.
+Once you’ve chosen adoption for your child, you’ll eventually have to decide which family members, friends and other people in your life you are going to tell about your adoption plan.
 If you're nervous about starting that conversation, you can reach out for support at 1-800-ADOPTION now.